norrismw/SLAE/docs/assignment-3.md

 mov edi, edx        ; EDX contains memory address of writable page
 ```

+Once a valid memory address has been located by `access`, the value of the first four bytes of the egg are moved into `EAX`.
+In this case, the egg is the 8 byte value `\x90\x50\x90\x50\x90\x50\x90\x50`.
+It is important to note that the first four bytes are identical to the last four bytes.
+Next, the value in `EDX` is moved to `EDI` which will later be used by `SCASD` for string comparison purposes.
+The value in `EDX` (and now `EDI`) is the memory address of the first byte within a valid memory page.

 ```nasm
 ; hunts for first 4 bytes of egg; scasd sets ZF when match is true scasd               ; compares [EDI] to value in EAX; increments EDI by 4 jnz inc_address     ; jumps to inc_address when ZF is not set
 ```

+At this point, `SCASD` is used to compare the contents stored at the memory address referenced in `EDI` (which on the first iteration of the loop would be the first 4 bytes a valid memory page) to the value in `EAX` which is the first four bytes of the egg.
+If `SCASD` returns true (if the contents at `EDI` match the value in `EAX`), the zero flag `ZF` is set. `SCASD` then increments the value in `EDI` by 4.
+If the `ZF` is not set, (if `SCASD` returns false), `JNZ` jumps to the `inc_address` label, which will utlimately result in the address used for comparison by `SCASD` in `EDI` to be one memory address higher than the previous iteration.
+Note that the `access` system call happens each time the `JNZ` condition is met.
+This allows the loop to continue for all memory addresses in a valid page.
+Once the memory address is increased to an invalid page, the `access` function will once again return `EFAULT` and the `align_page` loop will be repeated until a new, valid memory page is located.

 ```nasm
 ; hunts for last 4 bytes of egg